 Are Expunged Records Completely Gone?

-Having your criminal records sealed is similar to having them expunged, but much less "hidden."
-If your records are sealed, then it means they are not available to the public; this would include private investigators, credits, and employers.
+Sealing criminal records under court order is similar to having them expunged, but they can be less "hidden."
+If records are sealed, then they are not available to the public; this would include private investigators, creditors, and employers.
 However, these records still exist in the context of the criminal justice system.
-For example, the sealed convictions will still be considered prior offenses if you are arrested in the future.
+For example, the sealed convictions could still be considered prior offenses to enhance subsequent charges.

-The laws relating to expungement are highly variable and different jurisdictions may have different requirements that need to be met before an expungement can be granted.
-It's a good idea to contact a criminal defense attorney who can advise you about the requirements to have your prior conviction expunged, taking into account local rules and the facts of your case.
+Expungement laws are highly variable.
+Different state laws have different requirements that need to be met before an expungement can be granted or a record can be sealed.
+It is a good idea to contact a criminal defense attorney who can advise you about the requirements to have your prior conviction expunged, taking into account local rules and the facts of your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.